aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-file-operations/save-as-svg/_index.md

 A: Visit the community forum **[here](https://forum.aspose.com/c/tasks/15)** to ask questions and share feedback.

 ## Conclusion
-You now know how to **create SVG from MPP** files in Java and efficiently **save project as SVG** using Aspose.Tasks.
+You now know how to **export MPP to SVG** in Java and efficiently **save project as SVG** using Aspose.Tasks.
 This capability lets you integrate rich project visualizations into web portals, reporting dashboards, or any place where scalable graphics are needed.
 Experiment with `SvgOptions` to fine‑tune the output, and you’ll have a powerful tool in your development toolkit.

 ---

-**Last Updated:** 2025-12-21
+**Last Updated:** 2026-03-27
 **Tested With:** Aspose.Tasks for Java 24.10
 **Author:** Aspose